 All estimates won’t be priced equally, so if there is still a significant price difference, ask why.
 A subcontractor may have overlooked using a specialized material or didn’t understand the full scope of the project.

-Such minor details may have a major impact on the final cost and quality of your project.
+Such minor details may have a significant impact on the final cost and quality of your project.

 While you may be searching for a subcontractor to complete your current project, you will hopefully create a business relationship where they will help you handle many more projects.
 Therefore, don’t just choose a subcontractor who can fit your lifestyle.
 Instead, choose one that has a good reputation.